 Basic earnings (loss) per common share ("EPS") is computed by dividing net earnings (loss) attributable to Liberty Broadband shareholders by the weighted average number of common shares outstanding ("WASO") for the period.
 Diluted EPS presents the dilutive effect on a per share basis of potential common shares as if they had been converted at the beginning of the periods presented.
-Excluded from diluted EPS for both the three months ended March 31, 2022 and 2021 are 1 million potential common shares because their inclusion would have been antidilutive.
+Excluded from diluted EPS for the three months ended June 30, 2022 and 2021 are 2 million and 1 million potential common shares, respectively, because their inclusion would have been antidilutive.
+Excluded from diluted EPS for both the six months ended June 30, 2022 and 2021 are 1 million potential common shares because their inclusion would have been antidilutive.